-Lawyer in wrongful death suits says UPS put profits over safety before plane crash that killed 14
+UPS put profits over safety before plane crash that killed 14, lawyer alleges

 The crash killed 3 pilots and 11 people on the ground

-Clifford and other lawyers filed the wrongful death suits on behalf of the families of Angela Anderson, 45, who was shopping at a business by the airport and Trinadette “Trina” Chavez, 37, who was working at Grade A Auto Parts.
+Clifford and other lawyers filed the wrongful death suits in state court on behalf of the families of Angela Anderson, 45, who was shopping at a business by the airport and Trinadette “Trina” Chavez, 37, who was working at Grade A Auto Parts.
 Both died in the fire caused by the 38,000 gallons (144,00 liters) of jet fuel on board the plane as it headed for Hawaii, the attorneys wrote in court papers.

 The three pilots and 11 others on the ground were killed in the Nov.
 4 crash near Muhammad Ali International Airport.